 That’s it.
-That’s Patrician connection this year.
-A tribute to one saint, for all the saints.
+That’s the Patrician connection this year.
+It’s my tribute to one saint, for all the saints.
 We feebly stumble, they in glory shine.

 Arise in the brilliance of the sun.

 Patrick was a man of one book, living for one King.
-So when he was pricked, and pricked he was aplenty by his critics, he bled bibline.
-He knew 1 John 2:17, that, The world is and its desires are passing away, but whoever does the will of God abides forever.
+He knew.
+The world is and its desires are passing away, but whoever does the will of God abides forever (1 John 2:17).

 And so Patrick wrote about the day that we shall surely arise in the brilliance of the sun, that is, in the glory of Christ Jesus our Redeemer, as children of the living God and co-heirs with Christ, to be formed in His image, since through Him, with Him, and in Him we shall reign.